Thirty-nine. Treinta y nueve. Trente-neuf. Thelathini na tisa.

 Most importantly, it started getting his books into the “Customers How Bought This Also Bought” section of the page for other books.
 The cool thing about downloading a free Kindle book is that you still “buy” it.
 Your purchase price is $0.00, but you’ve “bought” the book.
-As a result, Amazon will begin to index that purchase along with other purchases you’ve made, and use that data to help other people with similar tastes find new books they might like.
+As a result, Amazon will begin to index that purchase along with other purchases you’ve made and use that data to help other people with similar tastes find new books they might like.

 The More, the Merrier… Keep Publishing

-The final piece of the strategy with Alex Terego is that we continued to publish new content on regularly.
+The final piece of the strategy with Alex Terego is that we continued to publish new content regularly.
 Having more content out there for someone to find you can help broaden your exposure.
 I’ve heard similar feedback from other authors too… some say they didn’t see much traction until they published their fourth (or so) piece.

 Having a strong launch plan is important for any book launch project.
 But remember, Alex Terego never had a huge following to begin with.
-So there just wasn’t much there to build a launch team with who could help by writing blog posts, and building social media buzz.
+So there just wasn’t much there to build a launch team with who could help by writing blog posts and building social media buzz.

 So we used what we had…

-While leveraging free promotions for existing books, we began to offer the new books for free at the same time.
+While leveraging free promotions for existing books, we began to offer new books for free at the same time.
 The plan was to entice people to download BOTH Kindle books for free at the same time.
 If they did, then BOTH would become part of their purchase history, and build a stronger connection between the “Customers Who Bought…” links.
 This worked particularly well with getting some of Terego’s books to show up on the page for other books of his.
 The increased visibility built stronger sales for books with that link on other product pages of his.

-It doesn’t take a massive platform, or thousands of Twitter followers, or (insert other standard you’ve been holding on to here) in order to be successful with e-book publishing.
+It doesn’t take a massive platform, or thousands of Twitter followers, or (insert other standards you’ve been holding on to here) in order to be successful with e-book publishing.
 But it does take some work.

 A typical book launch starts with a spike, (some “experts” say) followed by a drop into obscurity after the first 2-3 months.
 It definitely takes some work, but I’ve found the opposite to be possible!
 My first self-published work only sold 39 copies in its first month on the market.
 Total distribution/downloads now exceeds 10,000 copies!

 I know it sounds cliche, but if I can do it, and if I was able to replicate it with others, then you can do it too!
-I’m even willing the help you figure it out.
+I’m even willing to the help you figure it out.